anniejhwang/let-it-rip/README.md

 Let It Rip is a static website built using HTML, CSS, and JavaScript.
 It features a parallax effect, a carousel gallery, and personalized menus created with Canva.

+Let It Rip is deployed and accessible [Here](https://anniejhwang.github.io/let-it-rip/)

 ## Features

 ### Parallax Effect